usc-isi-i2/kgtk/docs/curate/validate.md

 Data lines ignored: 1
 ~~~

+!!! note
+    See the table of Action Codes for a discussion of other
+    `--whitespace-line-action` values.

 ### Line Check: Short Lines

-Short lines, lines with too few columns, are stripped from input files
+Short lines, lines with too few columns, are silently ignored input files
 during validation if `fill-short-lines=False` (the default) and
 `--short-line-action=COMPLAIN` (the default)